BITSS/ACRE/docs/02-scope.md

 ### Decision Tree to Move From Candidate to Declared Paper
-To move from candidate to declared paper, you will basically need to asssess if a reproduction package exists.
-Following the steps describe above, and leaving a record for each reproduction package that did not had a reproduction package will lead to a a decision tree (collection of sequencial decisions) like the one outlined next.
+To move from candidate to declared paper, you will basically need to assess if a reproduction package exists.
+Following the steps describe above, and leaving a record for each reproduction package that did not had a reproduction package will lead to a a decision tree (collection of sequential decisions) like the one outlined next.